Yoast/wordpress-seo/readme.txt

 == Changelog ==

 = 6.3.1 =
-Release Date: Februari 20th, 2018
+Release Date: February 20th, 2018

 Bugfixes:

-* Fixes a bug where a JavaScript `chunk` file was attempted to be loaded when a locale other than `en` is active, cause in a console error.
+* Fixes a bug where a non-existing JavaScript `chunk` file was loaded, causing a console error.
+This only affected users using a locale different than `en`.

 = 6.3.0 =
 Release Date: February 13th, 2018